Coronavirus is affecting all of us. We are all in this together and The Green Rooms is here to support you as best we can.

 Couples are under a lot of pressure at the moment, and so you may find it helpful to access support as a couple.

-During lockdown, appointments are offered via telephone, Skype and/or Zoom.
+When it is unsafe to meet in person, appointments are offered via telephone, Skype and/or Zoom.

 If personal support is not possible for you at the moment, we would like to invite you to use our online resources as much as you wish.

 It is completely natural and understandable to feel anxiety about the Coronavirus.
 Fear of the unknown can often be more upsetting and unsettling than the known, even if the known is not good.

 Unless we have been tested positive for Coronavirus, and have recovered, we don’t know how it would affect us.
 If our loved ones have not been tested positive and recovered, we can feel anxious about their health and wellbeing.
 We may also feel anxious about the long-term effects both physically and psychologically.

 Some people are traumatised and some are newly bereaved.
 Whatever your experience is, it is unique to you, and has value.

 We can control our own behaviour, but not that of other people.
 This can feel frustrating and worrying as other people may be doing things we think are wrong.
 Perhaps an elderly loved one is still going to the shops, or someone you know just doesn’t seem to be taking it seriously.

 What can we do to manage our anxiety?